Strobesstrobes

 Authorization

-Test BOLA and BFLA across multiple accounts and roles.
+Test BOLA and BFLA across multiple accounts and roles, both directions.

 4